madskristensen/WebEssentials.AspNetCore.ServiceWorker/README.md

 Place the icons somewhere in the `wwwroot` folder.

 > Listing the size in the file names makes them easy to identify.
 Example: `wwwroot/img/icon192x192.png`
+> [Consider using Real Favicon Generator](https://realfavicongenerator.net/) to generate images for different platforms and sizes.

 ### Step 2 - manifest JSON file
 Add the file `wwwroot/manifest.json` to your project and fill it in.
 It could look like this: